Career Snapshot: Cover Letter

 - Mention that you are looking forward to meeting them in an interview, or a similar positive statement

-- If there are certain periods when you are unavailable for interview, let them know
+- If there are certain periods when you are unavailable for an interview, let them know

 Sometimes you may wish to explain special circumstances which might be important in your application, for example, grades not being as good as required.